 Subsequent costs are included in the asset's carrying amount or recognised as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Group and the cost of the item can be measured reliably.
 The carrying amount of the replaced part is derecognised.
-All other costs, such as repairs and maintenance are charged to profit or loss during the financial period in which they are incurred.
+All other repairs and maintenance are recognised as an expense in profit or loss during the financial period in which they are incurred.